 Officially opened in 1941, the Australian War Memorial is an iconic building of national significance.
-Located in line of sight of Australian Parliament House, our Memorial reminds the nation of the cost of war and the effects of service.
+Located in line of sight of the Australian Parliament House, our Memorial reminds the nation of the cost of war and the effects of service.

-The time has come to modernise and expand our galleries and buildings so we can tell the continuing story of Australia’s contemporary contribution to a better world through the eyes of those who have served in modern conflicts; connecting the spirit of our past, present, and future for generations to come.
+The time has come to modernise and expand our galleries and buildings so we can tell the continuing story of Australia’s contemporary contribution to a better world through the eyes of those who have served in modern conflicts, connecting the spirit of our past, present, and future for generations to come.